dangmanhtruong1995/Ricci-curvature-clustering-CUDA/README.md

 **Hardware:** Experiments were performed on a PC with 64GB RAM and an NVIDIA GeForce RTX 4090 (24GB VRAM).

+**Benchmark:** The GPU version is compared with the Python CPU version from the GraphRicciCurvature library.
+The library contains code to calculate Forman-Ricci curvature, however they don't have the full code to do the clustering, so I've written code which is similar in functionality to the CUDA version.
+The experimental settings were inspired by those in Tian et al.

 | Nodes | Clusters | Edges | P_in | P_out | Iterations | NMI | GPU Time (s) | CPU Time (s) |
 |------:|:--------:|------:|-----:|------:|:----------:|----:|-------------:|-------------:|
 | 5,000 | 2 | ~3M | 0.50 | 0.01 | 10 | 1.00 | 7.03 | 15,189.21 |